alvr-org/ALVR/wiki/Installation-guide.md

 4. Any issues related to this installer/various tweaks/bugs should be reported as issue [here](https://github.com/alvr-org/ALVR-Distrobox-Linux-Guide/issues)

-In case you want to use nightly release, switch to

 ### Other

 * Install FFmpeg with VAAPI/NVENC + DRM + Vulkan + x264/x265 support.
 You can use this [ppa:savoury1/ffmpeg5](https://launchpad.net/~savoury1/+archive/ubuntu/ffmpeg5) under Ubuntu, or download `alvr_streamer_portable.tar.gz` which has ffmpeg bundled.